 The kids starring in Fame at Milton Keynes Theatre this weekend will remember the magic of standing together on that stage for the rest of their lives.

 Every cast member radiated sheer joy to be a part of the opening performance on Friday evening.
 Their enthusiasm was infectious.
-They lit up the auditorium with dazzling dance tricks; reached the high notes during all those unforgettable songs; and acted their hearts out to bring the trials and tribulations of the talented teens at New York City’s High School of Performing Arts to the stage.
+They lit up the auditorium with dazzling dance tricks.
+Reached the high notes during all those unforgettable songs.
+Acted their hearts out to bring the trials and tribulations of the talented teens at New York City’s High School of Performing Arts to the stage.

 After growing up dancing and performing – and finding my feet as a ballet teacher – I am all too familiar with the amount of effort that goes into putting any performance together.
 So I have nothing but admiration for the Creative Learning department at Milton Keynes Theatre.
 Fame is their fifth Stage Experience production and, once again, they have demonstrated how much oodles of hard work and an eager group of youngsters can achieve.
 All with just twelve days of rehearsals!

 Director Robert Marsden, musical director Matthew Reeve, choreographer Laura-Ann Smith and project managers Rachael Hutchinson and Matthew Bowden are just as deserving of the impressive standing ovation the audience gave at the end of last night’s performance as the singing and dancing participants onstage.
 Careful casting, clever choreography and painstaking planning has ensured that every youngster appearing in this spectacular youth production has their moment in the spotlight.